BadAimWeeb/js-protov2d/README.md

 This package will expose a quantum-resistant encrypted tunnel, even when using unsecured WebSocket connections, and can be reconnectable even when using different client IP addresses.

+This package works best when used with [DTSocket](https://github.com/BadAimWeeb/js-dtsocket).

 ```mermaid
 sequenceDiagram
     Client->>Server: Request handshake